-Less than a week after the Secretary of Congress, Charles Thomson, arrived at Mount Vernon with the official notification of George Washington’s election to the presidency, Mrs. Washington confided in her brother that, she was “truly sorry to tell” that her husband had left for New York and that she had no idea when, or if, he would ever return to Mount Vernon.
+In 1789, the Secretary of Congress, Charles Thomson, arrived at Mount Vernon with the official notification of George Washington’s election to the presidency.
+Less than a week later, Mrs. Washington confided in her brother that, she was “truly sorry to tell” that her husband had left for New York and that she had no idea when, or if, he would ever return to Mount Vernon.
 She felt that “it was much too late for him to go in to publick [sic] life again,” but noted that “it was not to be avoided.”

-After her son Jacky’s death, Martha turned her attention to the task of assisting his widow in raising the couple’s four young children.
-When the children’s mother remarried in 1783, the two youngest grandchildren, Eleanor Parke (Nelly) Custis, then six-years old, and George Washington Parke (“Wash” or “Tub”) Custis, then three-years old, remained at Mount Vernon, where Martha reared them as her own.
+After her son Jacky’s death in 1781, Martha Washington turned her attention to assisting his widow in raising the couple’s four young children.
+When the children’s mother remarried in 1783, the two youngest grandchildren, Eleanor Parke (Nelly) Custis, then six-years old, and George Washington Parke (Wash) Custis, then three-years old, remained at Mount Vernon, where Martha and George Washington reared them as their own.

-Once George Washington was elected to be the first president under the new U.S. Constitution, however, Martha faced a new set of challenges that disrupted her peaceful domestic existence.
-If the War for Independence had thrown Martha into an unaccustomed role in the public spotlight, her husband’s assumption of the highest office in the new federal government only increased the unwanted glare.
+Once George Washington was elected to be the first president under the new U.S. Constitution, however, Mrs. Washington faced a new set of challenges that disrupted her peaceful domestic existence.
+If the War for Independence had thrown her into an unaccustomed role in the public spotlight, her husband’s assumption of the highest office in the new federal government only increased the unwanted glare.

-In mid-May 1789, after the inauguration, Martha, the two grandchildren—Nelly (10) and Washy (8)—and seven house slaves, set off for New York City, the temporary national capital for the new government.
-The little group was escorted by one of the President’s young nephews, 20 year old Robert Lewis, who would be taking up secretarial duties for his uncle in New York.
+In mid-May 1789, Martha Washington, Nelly (10), Washy (8), and seven enslaved people, set off for New York City, the temporary national capital for the new government.
+The group was escorted by one of the president’s young nephews, 20-year-old Robert Lewis, who would be taking up secretarial duties for his uncle in New York.
 They entered the city in fine style, traveling from New Jersey to Manhattan on a “fine Barge,” propelled by oarsmen.
 Mrs. Washington commented to her favorite niece that grandson Washy “seemed to be lost in a mase [sic] at the great parade that was made for us all the way we came.”

-Almost as soon as she arrived, Martha was swept up in the new duties of her position.
+Almost as soon as she arrived, Mrs. Washington was swept up in the new duties of her position.
 She was not only responsible for managing the presidential household but also for supervising the domestic affairs at Mount Vernon from a distance.

 Martha's inaugural journey

-In addition, in contrast to the leisurely rhythms of agricultural life to which she was accustomed, Martha faced the unrelenting demands of social life in a big city.
+In addition, in contrast to the agricultural life she was accustomed, Mrs. Washington faced the unrelenting demands of social life in a big city.
 Each day, she was expected to dress formally, receive visitors, and make calls on important members of society.
-This was not how Martha would have preferred to live.
+This was not how Martha Washington would have preferred to live.
 Although she maintained her calm, cheerful, and dignified demeanor, she felt she was (as she told her niece) “more like a state prisoner than anything else.”

 At these gatherings, members of Congress, visiting dignitaries, and men and women from the local community were received at the presidential mansion.
 After being presented to Mrs. Washington, they enjoyed refreshments, talked with each other, and mingled.
 Although most guests addressed Martha as “Lady Washington,” some referred to her as “our Lady Presidentess.”
 1